-- Use Berkey filters with activated carbon to filter out 32 of the 36 contaminants in your drinking water.
+- Use Berkey filters with activated carbon to filter out at least 88% of contaminants in your drinking water.
 (Berkey Light and Travel Berkey are the only types available in California.)

 - These are more expensive than pitchers to purchase, but can be more effective.

 - They have the benefit of filtering out heavy hitters like: